f1se4/portfolio/md/gompertz/gompertz.md

 #### Quick parameter description

 - $a$ -> is an asymptote, in our case, total number of tickets created since Go-Live
-- $b$ -> sets the displacement along x-axis, in our context could be useful to know when the major part of the users have started to test our new functionallity, etc...
+- $b$ -> sets the displacement along x-axis, in our context could be useful to know when the major part of the users have started to test our new functionality, etc...
-- $c$ -> sets the growth rate (y scaling), in terms of our context will give us the rate in how the tickets are created, it could be useful to know how much testing is done, if there are several users using the new functionallity, etc..
+- $c$ -> sets the growth rate (y scaling), in terms of our context will give us the rate in how the tickets are created, it could be useful to know how much testing is done, if there are several users using the new functionality, etc..

 ### What we want?

-We are comparing our time series trying to find some behaivour that could remember us to gomperz function.
+We are comparing our time series trying to find some behavior that could remember us to gompertz function.
 I think that comparing **Fig 6** with our exploratory dataset analysis **Fig 5** from visual point of view we have solid reasons to think that could be good hypthoteical modelization to our time dataset.

 **Assumptions**

-1. In a Go-Live it's usual that big functionallities which are tested initially don't trigger any issue (if your UAT has been done correctly XD), so you expect to have slow growth at the start of go-live, and also you expect that after testing, solving issues etc.. at the end of the go-live you have also growth tending to 0.
+1. In a Go-Live it's usual that big functionalities which are tested initially don't trigger any issue (if your UAT has been done correctly XD), so you expect to have slow growth at the start of go-live, and also you expect that after testing, solving issues etc.. at the end of the go-live you have also growth tending to 0.
 (In fact it's the way that you know that go-live has more or less finished).
 2. For the same reason, you expect that an application that has been stabilized the issues decay asymptotically to 0.

 ### How?

-We are going to fit Gompertz function that is non-linear equation using the same 'strategy' as it's used when fitting linnear regression by least squares aproximation.
+We are going to fit Gompertz function that is non-linear equation using the same 'strategy' as it's used when fitting linear regression by least squares approximation.

 [SciPy](https://docs.scipy.org/doc/scipy/reference/index.html) provides function *curve_fit()* that will help us find the parameters of the gompertz function $(a,b,c)$ when variable is defined $x$.